 Not everyone will feel comfortable sharing all of their thoughts with a ‘personal companion’ aka robot journal.
 But if it sounds interesting to you, take a walk on the ‘tech side’ and download the app today.

 I’m so grateful you read the entire article:)

-If you’re thinking about starting a gratitude practice of any kind, I hope you’re willing and ready to take the plunge.
+If you’re thinking about starting a compliments and gratitude practice of any kind, I hope you’re willing and ready to take the plunge.
 I definitely don’t regret the time I spent doing the same.